-If you are planning on taking photos on your wedding day at any of the major monuments in DC, please remember to obtain a photography permit or have your photographer obtain one.
-The most popular moments that brides and grooms choose that require a permit include:
+Are planning on taking photos on your wedding day at any of the major monuments in Washington, DC?
+You will need a photography permit.
+The most popular monuments that brides and grooms choose that require a permit include:

 - Washington Monument

 - Thomas Jefferson Memorial

 The process is easy but there are a few tips we’ve learned from experience that will make it easier.